 Is it worry-free living?

 There is no such thing as a worry-free way of life, but if your goal is to head out on a holiday without the major worries that come with traditional home ownership, you’ll love living in an active 55+ community.
 At The Fields, you will find the very best in turnkey living.
 The Fields at Arbor Glen is a 55+ active adult community in the Lake Elmo and Stillwater area providing spacious and stylish one or two-bedroom apartments or two-three bedroom single-level patio townhomes.
 Not only do residents enjoy top-notch amenities and community conveniences, they are also in a beautiful setting minutes from whatever they need.
-Making The Fields at Arbor Glen your next home is a perfect choice for the independent couple or single.
-With active living opportunities, a location along wetlands and wildflowers, an array of community spaces and such secure and appealing options as indoor grade level parking or garages, The Fields at Arbor Glen is a good choice for those who want the best when they are at home, as well as when they are having travel adventures.
-If you are eager to enjoy turnkey solutions to home maintenance and security while you are away for stretches at a time, The Fields at Arbor Glen in Lake Elmo just may be the perfect fit!
+Making The Fields at Arbor Glen your next home is a perfect choice for the independent couple or single person.
+With active living opportunities, a location along wetlands and wildflowers, an array of community spaces and such secure and appealing options as indoor grade level parking or garages, The Fields at Arbor Glen is a good choice for those who want the best when they are at home, as well as when they are enjoying travel adventures.
+If you are eager to find turnkey solutions to home maintenance and security while you are away for stretches at a time, The Fields at Arbor Glen in Lake Elmo just may be the perfect fit!